muhammad-ali055/demo/README.md

 # demo
-this is my frist Git repository.
+This is my frist Git repository.
+Author-Muhammad.Ali